 Fast forward to my first campus party, it was nothing compared to what I saw in the movie.
 I was amped up for an epic night only to end up having a mediocre one.
 No one knew me (ladies that is), so the whole night I pretended to be having the time of my life.

 Of course, I tried my luck with ladies here and there but they all went Mutombo on me.
 I couldn’t blame them really, I was a nobody and all they did was acknowledge my status.

 Like the optimist I am, I believed that the next party would be epic.
 After all, good things come to those who wait.

 The next week I braved the cold and went to another party but this time, I was on my Taio Cruz vibe, putting on my favorite brands et all.
 The deejay was on point and guys seemed to be enjoying themselves but still the party did not meet my expectations.
-The few parties that I had attended in high school were heads and shoulders above this one.
+The few parties which I had attended in high school were heads and shoulders above this one.